-Disclaimer: This blog is quite long because it’s an attempt to synthesize from multiple sources, as well as from my views.
+Disclaimer: This blog is a bit long because it’s an attempt to synthesize from multiple sources, as well as from my own views.
 I am not an expert on this topic, so please treat it as a reference rather than something authoritative.

-My curiosity in trauma perhaps stems from my own experience, the fact that I seem to recover from them reasonably well, and the observation that it doesn’t seem to be the case for many others.
-There are a lot of things that worsen our lives, but I think the failure to recover from trauma is often, if not always, the cause.
-Such a failure can manifest through unhealthy coping mechanisms, excessive rationalizations, unconscious pathological behaviors, and much more.
+My curiosity in trauma perhaps stems from my own experience, the fact that I seem to recover from them reasonably well (relatively compared to others, that is), and the observation that it doesn’t seem to be the case for many others.
+There are a lot of things that make our lives difficult, but I think the failure to recover from trauma is often, if not always, the most difficult thing to deal with.
+Unresolved trauma can manifest through unhealthy coping mechanisms, excessive rationalizations, unconscious pathological behaviors, and much more.

-In this blog post, I examine the phenomenon of trauma from both biological and psychological levels to wrestle with the question: how can we conquer trauma?
-The answer is pretty short and simple, but the gist is to provide the arguments to back it up.
+In this blog post, I examine the phenomenon of trauma from both biological and psychological levels to grapple with the question: how can we conquer trauma?
+The answer is pretty short and simple, but it is important to provide the arguments to back it up.

 Traumatic experience, chaos, and order